Troubleshooting¶

 Solution:

-# Increase Spark executor memory (see docker-compose.thesis.yaml for thesis defaults)
+# Increase Spark executor memory in docker-compose

 environment: